RakeshDesale/Web-Development/README.md

 # Web-Development
-Web Development Using HTML, CSS, and JavaScript
+Web Development Using HTML, CSS, and JavaScript.